-- Press ...
-Press and hold the encoder for a minimum of 2 seconds until the message disappears. - Password 1.
-Press and hold the encoder for a minimum of 2 seconds until the corresponding input mask is displayed. - Enter the password as described above.
+- Press and hold the encoder for a minimum of 2 seconds until the corresponding input mask is displayed. - 2.
+Enter the password as described above.
 An incorrectly entered password will revert the device to the screen displayed for Lock mode.